Transport and localization of light inside a dye-filled microcavity: Discussion

 A notable aspect of our study on transport and localization of light is that the different thermalization conditions and parameter regimes can be closely controlled, especially in physical implementation of the system based on photon gases inside multimode, dye-filled microcavities.
 The structure and dimension of either the biased or disordered, random lattice potentials, as sketched in Fig.~\ref{fig_modes}(b), can be fabricated with minute precision on the transverse space of the cavity mirrors \cite{Walker2020b}.
 Further, the thermalization conditions can be controlled by tuning the cutoff frequency of the microcavity for a specific photon loss rate.
 Therefore, the system can be readily prepared to allow for controlled propagation of light across several spatially distant optical modes or readily switch to a more localized light containing only a few modes.
 An immediate result of our transport study is the possibility of forming a Bose-Einstein condensate at a distant location in the lattice potential.
 The lowest-energy mode can be made to condense via successive phase transitions in the lattice away from the initially pumped region.
 This was recently shown for simple lattices containing single and double well potentials \cite{Vlaho2019}.
 However, from the perspective of disordered potentials, the formation of condensates at a given location is a trade-off between the randomness and the dynamical processes.
-As such the nonequilibrium transport model could also be important in the study of topological transitions in random networks that behave as a Bose gas \cite{Bianconi2001,Bianconi2001b}, and could prove useful in studying evolution of complex systems.\\
+As such the nonequilibrium transport model could also be important in the study of topological transitions in random networks that behave as a Bose gas \cite{Bianconi2001,Bianconi2001b}, and could prove useful in studying evolution of complex systems.

 \acknowledgements We acknowledge financial support from EPSRC (UK) through the grants EP/S000755/1, the Centre for Doctoral Training in Controlled Quantum Dynamics EP/L016524/1 and the European Commission via the PhoQuS project (H2020-FETFLAG-2018-03) number 820392.
+We also thank Kiran E. Khosla and Hyukjoon Kwon for insightful discussions on the transport of light.